abs-tudelft/docs/docs/tydi/what-is-tydi.md

 A stream can contain any element.
 !!! note "Directly nesting streams"
     A stream can even directly contain another stream.
 This is, however, not useful in most situations and only applicable in select situations.
-Normally you would increase the `dimensionality`.
+Normally you would increase the `dimensionality` parameter instead.

 ## Dissection of a stream

-In essence a `stream` is very similar to the universal concept of a handshaked signal.
+In essence a `stream`, at the physical level, is very similar to the universal concept of a handshaked signal.
 A handshaked signal consists of 3 sub-signals: `ready`, `valid`, and `data`. `valid` is used by the data-source to indicate that the data currently present on the `data` signal is valid and ready for transfer. `ready` is used by the data-sink to indicate that it (the sink component) is ready to receive data.
 When both `ready` and `valid` are asserted at the same time, a '_transfer_' takes place at the next active clock edge.

 A Tydi stream is therefore a handshaked signal with a (maybe complexly) nested but fixed wire bundle as `data` sub-signal.
 What differentiates it starts at the dimensionality information.